No-till farming: Greenhouse gases

 No-till farming has been claimed to increase soil organic matter, and thus increase carbon sequestration.
 While many studies report soil organic carbon increases in no-till systems, others conclude that these effects may not be observed in all systems, depending on factors, such as climate and topsoil carbon content.
-A 2020 study demonstrated that the combination of no-till and cover cropping sequesters more carbon than either practice alone, suggesting that the two practices have a synergistic effect in carbon capture.
+A 2020 study demonstrated that the combination of no-till and cover cropping could be an effective approach to climate change mitigation by sequestering more carbon than either practice alone, suggesting that the two practices have a synergistic effect in carbon capture.

-There is debate over whether the increased sequestration sometimes detected is actually occurring, or is due to flawed testing methods or other factors.
-A 2014 study claimed that certain no-till systems may sequester less carbon than conventional tillage systems, saying that the “no-till subsurface layer is often losing more soil organic carbon stock over time than is gained in the surface layer.”
-The study also pointed out the need for a uniform definition of soil organic carbon sequestration among researchers.
-The study concludes, "Additional investments in soil organic carbon (SOC) research is needed to better understand the agricultural management practices that are most likely to sequester SOC or at least retain more net SOC stocks."
+There is debate over whether the increased sequestration sometimes detected is actually occurring or is due to flawed testing methods or other factors.
+A 2014 study claimed that certain no-till systems may sequester less carbon than conventional tillage systems, saying that the "no-till subsurface layer is often losing more soil organic carbon stock over time than is gained in the surface layer."
+The study also highlighted the need for a uniform definition of soil organic carbon sequestration among researchers.
+The study concludes, "Additional investments in soil organic carbon (SOC) research is needed to understand better the agricultural management practices that are most likely to sequester SOC or at least retain more net SOC stocks."

 No-till farming reduces nitrous oxide (N2O) emissions by 40-70%, depending on rotation.
 Nitrous oxide is a potent greenhouse gas, 300 times stronger than CO_{2}, and stays in the atmosphere for 120 years.